ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    the result may have some property that is desirable to the adversary ("stats poisoning").
 The upload sub-protocol includes an extensions mechanism that can be used to prevent --- or at least mitigate --- these types of attacks.
-   See {{upload-extensions}}.
+   See {{upload-flow}}.
 [OPEN ISSUE: No such extension has been implemented, so we're not yet sure if the current mechanism is sufficient.]

 ## Threat model